rlrangel/FEMOOLab/README.md

-The program solves 2D steady-state and transient problems of structural analysis (linear-elasticity) and thermal analysis (conductive and convective heat transfer) with isoparametric Finite Element formulations.
+The program solves 2D steady-state and transient problems of structural analysis (linear-elasticity) and thermal analysis (conductive and convective heat transfer) with isoparametric finite element formulations.

-The available **model types** are:
+The available **analysis model types** are:
 - Structural plane stress
 - Structural plane strain
 - Structural axisymmetric